mandelsoft/ttyprogress/README.md

 import "github.com/mandelsoft/ttyprogress"

 p := ttyprogress.For(os.Stdout)

+...

+p.Close()

+err := p.Wait(ctx)
 ```

+Once a `Progress` object is created for a writer, the writer MUST NOT be used
+until the progress is finished (for example by calling `Wait`).
+As long a `Close` is not called, it is possible to add progress indicators.
+`Close` MUST be called prior to `Wait`. `Wait` waits until the progrss object is closed and all added indicators are closed and finished.

 Progress indicators are defined by progress indicator definition
 objects.
 For every archetype there is one constructor function providing
 a basic configuration.